Memory Management

 function

-Data, Heap, and Stack
+Data, Heap, and Stack and variable scopes

 - Data: Area storing global variables with lifetime equal to the program